 Gyms or Personal Trainers that refer new students and become their Coach/Mentors receive from $400 to $800 per student.

 This post provides information on how to become a mentor/coach partner and the roles and responsibilities of coaches/mentors and students.
-Additional information can be obtained from Fit Education on 1300348338 or firstname.lastname@example.org
+Additional information from Fit Education on 1300348338 or firstname.lastname@example.org

 Roles of the Coach/Mentor